JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 • Recommended method:

-• inArray() → Useful when jQuery is required.
+• inArray() → Use when the environment requires the jQuery library.

 Example: